ppy/osu-wiki/wiki/Rules/Visual_Content_Considerations/en.md

 Images or visual elements containing any of the following are **not allowed**:

-- **any sexual content involving (or is targeted at) minors**
+- **sexual content involving or targeted at minors**
-- **excessive violence, gore, dismemberment, decapitation or maiming**
+- **excessive violence, gore, dismemberment, decapitation, or maiming**
 - **significant sexual innuendo**
 - **sexual posturing or solicitation**
 - **erotic content or graphic displays of sexuality**
-- **examples of drug use, preparation, or identification with any illicit drug subculture**
+- **examples of drug use, preparation, or identification with illicit drug subculture**
-- **depictions of any deliberately inflammatory political, cultural, religious or social content**
+- **depictions of deliberately inflammatory political, cultural, religious, or social content**

 ## Exceptions